Toufa7/Born2beRoot/README.md

 Their choice of operating system?

-The basic differences between CentOS and Debian
+ <code><b>The basic differences between CentOS and Debian ?</b> </code>

-The purpose of virtual machines?
+  <code><b>The purpose of virtual machines? </b> </code>

-Since I chose Debian: the difference between aptitude and apt, and what APPArmor is?
+  <code><b>Since I chose Debian: the difference between aptitude and apt, and what APPArmor is?</b> </code>

+APPArmor protects the operating system and applications from external or internal threats, AppArmor is a Mandatory Access Control framework.
+When enabled, AppArmor confines programs according to a set of rules that specify what files a given program can access.
+This proactive approach helps protect the system against both known and unknown vulnerabilities

-The advantages of this password policy?
-And the advantages and disadvantages of its implementation?
+  <code><b>The advantages of this password policy?
+And the advantages and disadvantages of its implementation? </b> </code>

 Well, the main object is to enforce to use a strong and unique password that harder to crack also by using this policy we granted a higher protection of personnel valuable information, and their disadvantages that by using a strong password well make it hard to remember

-How LVM (Logical Volume Manager) works and what it is all about?
+<code><b>How LVM (Logical Volume Manager) works and what it is all about? </b> </code>

 With LVM we have more flexibility when it comes to managing (create, delete, resize)

-What’s UFW (Uncomplicated Firewall) and the value of using it?
+<code><b>What’s UFW (Uncomplicated Firewall) and the value of using it? </b> </code>

 A firewall interface configuration tool that runs on top of iptables (is a user space utility program that allows set up and maintain a system administrator to configure the IP (Internet Protocol used to identify machines connected to a network) packet filter rules), a tool that is geared to simplifying the process of configuring a Firewall traffic (the amount of data moving across a network at a given point of time).